azamsharp/azamsharp.github.io/_posts/testing.md

     }
 ```

 > If you are planning to use iCloud and CloudKit to sync your SwiftData records then you need to make sure that the relationships you define in SwiftData are optional with a default value.
-This means the above relationship will become ```@Relationship(.cascade)
+This means the above relationship will be written as ```@Relationship(.cascade)
     var transactions: [Transaction]? = []```

 The other side of the relationship is from the transaction point of view.
 A transaction can belong to a budget.
 This relationship is shown below: